Parts of the saddle

 Overlay billets: External billets that lie on top of a monoflap saddle’s flap.

 Flocked panel- wool (or synthetic fiber) is ‘stuffed’ into the panel.
 These panels are often the softest of all the panels and break in quite quickly and can be adjusted by adding, shifting, or removing wool.
+There will usually be flocking “slits” through which the flocking is adjusted, under the flap.

 Swiss panel: Wool flocking encased in felt.
 These panels can be adjusted by flocking, though not to the degree a plain flocked panel can.